Residency for Tuition Purposes

 All students must register and enroll in classes for the term in which residency in sought.
 Failure to register for the term for which residency is sought will result in the cancellation of the residency application.

 Applications determined to be incomplete after the last day to apply will be voided.
 To apply for a subsequent semester or term, one must submit a new application and provide appropriate updated support documentation.

 What Regulations Determine Residence?

 Individuals seeking residence for tuition purposes need to attest to the accuracy of their statements and will be required to have their applications signed before a notary public.
-If it is subsequently determined the information on an application has been falsified, the applicant may be subject to disciplinary action by the University before the individual will be permitted to continue to enroll at the University.
-Such disciplinary action will be determined on an individual basis, and may include measures such as disciplinary probation or suspension, expulsion from the University, or reimbursement to the University for the difference between the tuition paid and the non-resident tuition rate.
+If it is subsequently determined that the information on an application has been falsified, the applicant may be subject to disciplinary action by the university before the individual will be permitted to continue to enroll at the university.
+Such disciplinary action will be determined on an individual basis, and may include measures such as disciplinary probation or suspension, expulsion from the university, or reimbursement to the university for the difference between the tuition paid and the non-resident tuition rate.

 Individuals who believe they have incorrectly been denied residence for tuition purposes may appeal the decision through the Residency Committee.

 For the purpose of these regulations, the following definitions shall apply: